 Let us explore how small startups in these industries can gain more clients by promoting their services to other businesses — both homegrown and abroad.

-How to start a BPO
+How much investment is needed to start a BPO in India?

 Many companies look to Indian BPOs to handle their call center, IT, web development or other business processes.
 Follow these steps to start a Business Process Outsourcing company of your own.